On the day of his session,

 Those are the guys that invest in learning what it takes to make YOU successful, and it’s easy to see the difference.
 Not only do these photographers give every client 110%, they enjoy doing so, and in return, earn the community’s respect.

 If you still have to ask how you can tell you’re not being hustled, you probably haven’t done your research.

-It never ceases to amaze me how many times the answer to a successful session or in this case, one that doesn’t make you feel ‘hustled’ is research.
-Basically all the things I talk about in this post and this post seem to apply to actors over and over again.
-In short, you don’t know what you don’t know until you’ve done the research.
+It NEVER ceases to amaze me how many times the answer to a successful session, or in this case, one that doesn’t make you feel ‘hustled,’ is RESEARCH.

 If you found my post valuable, it would mean sooo much to me if you would take a moment and pop over to Instagram where I hang out and comment on one of my posts!